ignvr/rl-sentiment-exercise/README.md

 python prompt_engineering.py --trained_model ./outputs/final
 ```

-However, you can supply your own prefixes and your own score metric using your custom reward function from Exercise 3.
+However, in the exercise you will supply your own prefixes and your own score metric, using your custom reward function from Exercise 3.

 #### Your task